Master of Arts in Teaching

 The MAT will offer you the education you need to do so and prepare you for initial licensure in North Carolina.

-Our Master of Arts in Teaching in Elementary and Secondary Education degree programs offers the flexibility to sharpen your teaching skills, position yourself for school leadership roles and also build a strong foundation from which to explore other interests in the world of education.
+Our Master of Arts in Teaching in Secondary Education degree programs offers the flexibility to sharpen your teaching skills, position yourself for school leadership roles and also build a strong foundation from which to explore other interests in the world of education.

 The Master of Art in Teaching is a program within the CAEP (Formerly NCATE) accredited College of Education and is approved by the North Carolina State Department of Public Instruction.